KeithIMyers/chromiumos-docs/fuzzing.md

     ```bash
     # Run build_packages to build the package and its dependencies.
-    $ USE="asan fuzzer" ./build_packages --board=${BOARD} <your-package>
+    $ USE="asan fuzzer" ./build_packages --board=${BOARD} --skip_chroot_upgrade <your-package>
-    # If you make any changes to your fuzzer or build, you can rebuild the package by:
+    # If you make more changes to your fuzzer or build, you can rebuild the package by:
     $ USE="asan fuzzer" emerge-${BOARD} <your-package>
     ```

     You should verify that your fuzzer was built and that it was installed in /usr/libexec/fuzzers (make sure the owners file was installed there as well).
-To run your fuzzer locally you first run this script (outside your chroot) to set up your environment properly:
+To run your fuzzer locally, you first run this script (outside your chroot) to set up your environment properly:

     ```bash
     $ ./path-to-chroot/chromite/bin/cros_fuzz_test_env --chromeos_root=/path-to-chroot --board=${BOARD}
     ```

-    Then you run your fuzzer:
+    Then run your fuzzer:

     ```bash
     $ sudo chroot /path-to-chroot/chroot/build/${BOARD}